cannonkeys/ck-docs/docs/bluepill-mod.md

 ![](images/build_guide/25-blue-pill-modified.jpg)
 1. Now we can cut off all the boot jumpers.
 I also desoldered the reset switch since we have one on our board, but you don't have to.
 ![](images/build_guide/26-cut-boot-jumper.jpg)

+## Without Jumpers

+If your blue pill does not have yellow jumpers on it:

+1. Since our Bluepills do not have boot jumpers, we need to add some wires to set the boot mode.
+Put a piece of wire or diode leg between the middle BOOT0 pin and the 0 pin.
+1. Flip the Bluepill over and solder the wire into the spots.
+1. Repeat for the BOOT1 pin, again connecting the middle pin to 0.
+1. At the end of this, your Bluepill should look like this: